dooguls/plusbot/README.md

 *plusbot* is a little slack-bot, written in python-3,  which adds points to users with @username++ and takes points away with @username--.
 It stores the results in an sqlite database and can run on any linux box connected to the Internet.

+This bot is a written from scratch clone of https://plusplus.chat b/c I didn't want my information going to some other service in the cloud.

 ### Install instructions
 0. apt-get install sqlite3
 1. apt-get install python3